w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * ensure adequate location is chosen to conduct the activities depending on the activity goals, assistive technology needs, custom setups, transportation means, accessibility of the facilities, and others
 * ensure adequate timings for participants to carry on activities is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the web or application

-### Topic: Working with People with Disabilities

-#### Learning Outcomes for Topic

-Students should be able to:

-* ensure people with disabilities understand the purpose of your interviews, surveys, and questionnaires and are comfortable during the research activities
-* ensure people with disabilities can opt out at any time if they desire
 ## Ideas to Assess Knowledge for Module

 Optional ideas to support assessment: